 - Enlarged, abnormally twisted and swollen veins called

-varicesform in the stomach and lower part of the esophagus to transport the blood diverted from the liver.
+varicesform in the stomach, the lower part of the esophagus, and at times the rectum.
+They transport the blood diverted from the liver.

 - Bilirubin, a substance found in bile, also builds up in the bloodstream, resulting in

 jaundice, a yellowish discoloration of the skin and eyes, as well as dark-colored urine.

 The liver is the largest internal organ in the body.
 In a healthy adult, it weighs about 3 pounds.
 It is located below the diaphragm and occupies the entire upper right side of the abdomen.

 Processing Healthful Nutrients.The liver processes (metabolizes) and stores all of the nutrients the body requires, including sugars, fats, minerals (like iron and copper) and vitamins.